 What Makes This Gift Great

-6: Something Fun to Do in the Near Future
+6: Fun Plans for the Near Future

 What Makes This Gift Great

-A cancer diagnosis can make normal life come to a screeching halt.
+A cancer diagnosis can bring normal life to a screeching halt.
 Previously planned trips or vacations may get rescheduled to make room for treatment.
 And getaway funds may turn into treatment funds.
 A gifted trip or experience can provide cancer patients with a much-needed break from their disease and its many implications.
 It can also help patients make cherished memories that do not focus on cancer or its treatment.

-But trips are expensive, especially if they include loved ones.
+Trips can be expensive, especially if they include loved ones.
 Luckily, several organizations help cancer patients take fun trips with their families at little to no cost.
 Some go so far as to plan every detail and provide spending money.
 Nominating a patient for a paid family trip is a massive gift that could bring so much joy.

 7: Comfy Clothes